Community interest company

-A community interest company (CIC, pronounced "see-eye-see", or colloquially, "kick") is a form of social enterprise in the United Kingdom intended "for people wishing to establish businesses which trade with a social purpose..., or to carry on other activities for the benefit of the community".
+A community interest company (CIC, pronounced "see-eye-see", or colloquially, "kick") (Note: Cwmni buddiant cymunedol, CBC) is a form of social enterprise in the United Kingdom intended "for people wishing to establish businesses which trade with a social purpose..., or to carry on other activities for the benefit of the community".

 CICs were introduced by the UK government in 2005 under Part 2 of the Companies (Audit, Investigations and Community Enterprise) Act 2004.
 They enjoy the flexibility and certainty of the company form, but with statutory provisions to ensure they are working for the benefit of the community.
 The Regulator of Community Interest Companies provides oversight, which is intended to be "light touch".

 CICs have proved popular, with some 10,000 registered in the first ten years of the status being available.
 CICs tackle a wide range of social and environmental issues and operate in all parts of the economy.
 By using business methods to achieve public good, it is believed that CICs have a distinct and valuable role to play in helping create a strong, sustainable and socially inclusive economy.